viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 cost: "0"
 ---

-When I started at Viam, the CEO, Eliot, told me the best way to test the product is to try to automate something I do in my life with a robot.
+When I started at Viam, Eliot Horowitz told me the best way to test the product is to try to automate something I do in my life with a robot.
 As a parent of a 3-year-old and a 1-year-old, I am often presented with a toy and asked to sing a song about it.
-When we were testing out Viam's ML Model service, I came up with the idea of using machine learning to make my computer do this simple task for my kids when I'm not around.
+When I was testing out Viam's ML Model service, I came up with the idea of using machine learning to make my computer do this simple task for my kids when I'm not around.

+- Tess, Engineering Director at Viam

 If you would also like to build this or a similar robot, follow this tutorial to train a machine learning model to make your own "bedtime songs bot" out of a personal computer.

-## Requirements

 To make your own singing robot, you need the following hardware:

 - A computer with a webcam, speakers, and the [Go Client SDK](https://pkg.go.dev/go.viam.com/rdk) installed.
-  We used a Macbook but you can use any PC with a Viam-compatible operating system that meets the above requirements.
+  Tess used a Macbook, but you can use any PC with a Viam-compatible operating system that meets the above requirements.

 Complete this tutorial by following the instructions in these two sections: